FreshRSS/FreshRSS/docs/en/users/04_Subscriptions.md

  ## Import

   1. Go to the page "Import / export".
-  2. Clic on "Browse" and select your file on your computer.
+  2. Click on "Browse" and select your file on your computer.
   3. Click on "Import"

 # Use bookmarklet